cristian-5/Spin/Conventions.md

 Try to wrap code when necessary and don't use context braces for one statement (`if (true) { i++; }` -> `if (true) i++;`).

+Function identifiers should be cameCased and Objects TitleCased.

 ## Documentation Conventions

 Always write documentation for your code in the multiline doxygen style.